-A timestamp issued by EuroCert is valid till the end of validity period of the certificate issued for EuroCert.
+A time stamp issued by EuroCert is valid till the end of validity period of the certificate issued for time stamping authority.

 6.4 Activation data

 Activation data is used for activation of private keys used by certification authorities and subscribers.
 It is used most often at the stage of authentication of the subject and the access control to the private key.